NiLaScience/Vibecoding-Sidequest-Starterpack/guides/learning_guide.md

 This guide shows you **how to work inside the vibecoding sandbox** of proven tools, frameworks, and workflows, so you can squeeze the most learning‑per‑hour out of every stumble, refactor and deploy.

+Since AI-first essentially means thinking for each problem "how can I use AI to solve it?", you should embrace your favorite LLM as your learning guide and tutor.
+Set up a project in Claude/ChatGPT/Gemini/etc. add a system prompt that makes it respond in a style you like, and ask it a ton of questions.

+For each project, ask it about the PRD and the tech stack so you know what you will be dealing with.
+For each new concept you encounter, ask it for a explanation that fits your level of expertise.
+When making key technical descisions, conduct deep research queries to understand the solution space and pros and cons of each option.
+Only then make a decision.

+In fact, you should use your real and artificial brains to question everything about this guide and the projects.
+At any point, if you feel like you want to deviate from our suggestions, do it!
+Just make sure to document your learning and share it with the community.

 > **TL;DR** — For each project, read the PRD, slice it into phases, generate checklists, let the agent build, test & deploy early, document the learning goals you actually hit, and keep vibing forward.

 ---